 You may have SAD if during the winter months you:

-Your doctor will probably recommend either antidepressant medication or psychological therapy, or a combination of both.
-If your SAD is more severe, they may also recommend light therapy.
-As well, the treatment involves several self-care steps you can take (see below).
+Your doctor will probably recommend antidepressant medication, psychological therapy or a combination of both.
+If your symptoms are more severe, they may also recommend light therapy.

-In light therapy, you sit by a special lamp called a light box for about 30 minutes to an hour each morning, so that you're exposed to bright light.
+In light therapy, you sit by a special lamp called a light box for about 30 minutes to an hour each morning, shortly after waking, so that you're exposed to bright light.
 Light therapy mimics natural outdoor light and appears to cause a change in brain chemicals linked to mood.

 The recommended light boxes have filters that remove harmful ultraviolet (UV) rays, so there's no risk of skin or eye damage for most people.
-Research on light therapy is limited and while it may not work for everyone, it is worth a try because it causes few side effects.
+Research shows that light therapy is an effective treatment for SAD.

-When light therapy has been found to help, most people noticed an improvement in their symptoms within a week or so.
-Speak to your doctor about whether light therapy is an option for you and how to get a light box.
+When light therapy has been found to help, most people notice an improvement in their symptoms within a week or so.
+Ask your doctor about whether light therapy is an option for you and how to get a light box.

-There are many different types of antidepressants, but the selective serotonin reuptake inhibitors (SSRIs) such as citalopram, escitalopram, paroxetine are preferred for treating SAD.
+There are many different types of antidepressants, but the selective serotonin reuptake inhibitors (SSRIs) such as fluoxetine, citalopram, escitalopram or paroxetine are preferred for treating SAD.
 They increase the level of the hormone serotonin in your brain, which can help lift your mood.
-Read more about SSRIs,

 If you're prescribed antidepressants, you should be aware that: